Exergetic Port-Hamiltonian Systems Modeling Language: Syntax

-As introduced in~\cref{ssec:syntax}, an interconnection pattern expresses how a composite system can be formed from a finite number of subsystems.
-The syntax defines the entirety of such expressions and their composition, i.e.~their hierarchical nesting.
+As introduced in~\cref{ssec:syntax}, an interconnection pattern expresses how a composite system is formed from a finite number of subsystems.
+Syntax refers to the entirety of such expressions and their composition, i.e.~their hierarchical nesting.